sfu-discourse-lab/MDA-OnlineRegisters/README.md

 * postag_description.csv

 A list of 67 lexico-grammatical features.
-The first column provides the tag, the second column gives a brief description of the feature.
+The first column provides the part-of-speech tag, the second column gives a brief description of the feature.

 * sd_meanFactorScores.csv

 The standard deviation of the mean factor scores per register.

 * factor_analysis.r